-The Year 10 EBACC Master Classes follow the pastoral support system driven by individual student's subject specific needs.
+The Year 10 EBACC Progress sessions follow the pastoral support system driven by individual student's subject specific needs.
 Each programme is aimed at providing extra support to the students in order to enhance and embed core skills, knowledge and understanding of the syllabus.

-Geography: Mr Maserejje, Deputy Director of Humanities/Subject Leader for Geography.
+Geography: Mr Maserejje, Director of Humanities.
 Our mornings involve improving literacy for geography learning, revision skills, practising of exam techniques, exploring relevant subject resources and completion of learning tasks to stretch understanding and a review of subject content.
 Students are expected to take advantage of this programme so as to ultimately make the expected progress and raise their attainment in the subject.

-History: Mr Walsh, Deputy Director of Humanities/Subject Leader for History.
-Every morning the pupils have an engaging 40 minutes in which we revise and develop the knowledge and skills required for the GCSE paper.
-Over term 1a and 1b the pupils will be revising the Cold War unit of the Edexcel exam board.
-After the Christmas break, the pupils will spend their morning consolidating their knowledge of Elizabethan England.
+History: Ms Baawa, Innovation Leader/Teacher of History.
+Pupils are studying for the most difficult GCSE history exam that there has ever been.
+The sessions will help pupils succeed and reduce the amount of intervention needed at school From Monday to Friday all pupils have an engaging 40 minutes in which they revise and develop the knowledge and skills required for the GCSE paper.
+Over term 2a and 2b the pupils will be revising the Cold War unit of the Edexcel exam board.

-Spanish: Ms Martel-Rouquet, Strand Leader for Modern Foreign Languages.
-This term we have been focussing on grammar skills with a specific emphasis on the tenses and how to conjugate.
-In addition we are also practicing our Spanish dialogue using interactive videos to promote spontaneity in speaking.
+Spanish: Ms Burley, Teacher of Spanish.
+This term we have been focusing on grammar skills with a specific emphasis on the tenses and how to conjugate verbs.
+In addition, we are also practicing our Spanish dialogues using interactive videos to promote spontaneity in speaking, which is a skill required on the new Spanish GCSE exam.
 The smaller group size enables students to engage with discussion in a more confident and meaningful way.

 Year 11 progress sessions